To start process and automation ideas, select one of the three available options:

-- Capture Process - run through the process while the tool automatically captures your actions, takes a screenshot with each mouse click and builds a workflow diagram based on the collected data.
+- Capture Process - run through the process while the tool automatically captures your actions, takes a screenshot with each mouse click, and builds a workflow diagram based on the collected data.

 - Open file from PC - open saved files created with Task Capture if you need to apply any updates.
 You can open

 The capturing widget allows you to capture the process.
 This is displayed once you click the Capture Process option.
-The below options are available:

-- Finish the documentation process.
+- Stop: allowing you to finish the documentation process.

 It also displays the number of actions captured and the number of remaining actions until the 500 actions limitation is reached.
+Please check the Action Limitation section available below for details about this feature.

 To change the title of a captured process follow the steps below: